PlanQK/planqk-platform-docs/src/docs/service-platform/managed-services-api-spec.md

 In this example the service expects the integer-typed input `n_bits`, which should at least be `2` and has an example value of `8`.
 The input parameters are empty in this example, but you can add additional parameters as needed.

-Learn more about how to define the schema of your input data and parameters [here](https://swagger.io/specification/#schema-object) or which [data types are supported](https://swagger.io/specification/#data-types).
+Learn more about how to define the schema of your input data and parameters [here](https://swagger.io/specification/#schema-object) or which data types are supported [here](https://swagger.io/specification/#data-types).

 ### Responses (aka.
 Output)